lukepighetti/flutter_ribs/README.md

 # flutter_ribs

-A port of uber/ribs, a novel approach to business logic and state management.
+A port of uber/ribs, a novel approach to app architecture which places business logic, deep linking, a/b testing, and codebase stability as first class citizens.

 ## Introduction